jrosen48/utk-homepage/content/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19.md

 [![](/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19_files/Screen Shot 2020-04-25 at 12.49.53 PM.png)](https://jmichaelrosenberg.shinyapps.io/covidapp/)

-We're looking to continue and expand this work - to make it more useful to others and (going ahead) to try to ask and answer questions about how, exactly, districts are responding.
+We're looking to continue and expand this work - to make it more useful to others and (going ahead) to try to ask and answer questions about how districts are responding (in ways that may be more or less fair in terms of what students are involved in doing.

 We welcome ideas and input.